As far as I know, there is no better way to appreciate the simple pleasure in life and slow living than by visiting a sleepy mountain village!

 Kakopetria is a popular place for wealthy Cypriots who have their summer residences here and retire here in summer to escape the heat.
-The river Klarios flowing through the village ads a feeling of tranquility and peace.
+The river Klarios flowing through the village adds a feeling of tranquillity and peace.

-The village is very much same as any other ones you would encounter in Cyprus, but what makes is special is the old preserved town which dates back to 6-7th centuries.
-It’s like stepping into a time-machine.
+The village is very much the same as any other ones you would encounter in Cyprus, but what makes is special is the old preserved town which dates back to 6-7th centuries.
+It’s like stepping into a time machine.
 Kakopetria has been increasing in popularity over the recent years which has reflected also in the number of hotels offered in the village.

 When it comes to food, there is plenty of taverns to choose from, but if you want to experience something special, choose the restaurant in the Mill Hotel (pictures at the end of the post).
 It’s super popular and we were lucky to get a table, the place was fully booked for lunch on Sunday.

 Offering sweeping views of the village and the valley, this historic building will take you on an adventure like no other.
 The food was very good and the service great.
 For those looking for great pictures, you might be surprised how dark it is inside.
 If you get a chance, book a table on the terrace well ahead, it’s one of the best spots to enjoy Kakopetria, with a glass of wine of course.

 You could spend hours just discovering the hidden treasures of the village, but there is plenty more to do.
 We joined a hike near the Agios Nikolaos tis Stegis Church, which was a steep uphill climb, but well worth the views.
 Even the kids didn’t complain.